📅 Post Updated: February 14, 2026

 Q: Is Comet Browser better than Perplexity AI for research?

 A: They complement each other rather than compete.
 Perplexity AI (the search engine) excels at answering specific questions with cited sources.
-Comet Browser includes Perplexity AI as the default search engine but adds capabilities like multi-tab synthesis, webpage interaction, and autonomous navigation.
-For pure question-answering, they’re equivalent since Comet uses Perplexity’s engine.
-For complex research involving multiple sources and actions, Comet’s browser features make it more powerful.
+Comet Browser includes Perplexity AI as the default search engine but adds capabilities like multi-tab synthesis, webpage interaction, autonomous navigation, and voice commands.
+For pure question-answering, they’re equivalent.
+For complex research involving multiple sources and actions, Comet’s browser features make it significantly more powerful.

 Q: How much RAM does Comet Browser use compared to Chrome?